jsamrei/slate/source/quickstart/apps.html.markdown

 ### Source

-`source`s can also use data outside of Zillabyte `relation`s.
-Any external data availabe on the web can be streamed into a Zillabyte app.
+A `source` can also use data outside of Zillabyte relations.
+Any external data available on the web can be streamed into a Zillabyte app.
 To do so, we use the expanded syntax of a `source`.

 Note: We expect that the next_tuple call only emits a few rows at a time, although this is not enforced.
-For tasks that would take longer than a second, consider using `each`s to perform the same task.
+For tasks that would take longer than a second, consider using `each` to perform the same task.

 #### Single Stream